evso7th/EtherMusic/QUICK_GUIDE.md

     *   **Drone:** A deep, continuous, and immersive background tone.
     *   **Toccata:** Virtuosic and dramatic patterns inspired by the works of J.S.
 Bach, featuring fast arpeggios and a powerful bassline.
     *   **Promenade:** Stately and majestic themes reminiscent of Mussorgsky's "Pictures at an Exhibition," with a "walking" rhythm.
+    *   **Space:** A slow, pulsing arpeggio in the style of Jean-Michel Jarre, with occasional "meteor" sound effects.

 ## Top Right Controls